Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Assumptions

 \item $\bx\mapsto\mu_{0}(\bx,q)$ is $m \geq 1$ times continuously differentiable for every $q\in\mathcal{Q}$, $\bx\mapsto\mu_{0}(\bx,q)$ and its derivatives of order no greater than $m$ are bounded uniformly over $(\bx,q) \in \mathcal{X}\times\mathcal{Q}$, and

 \end{enumerate} \end{assumption}

 Assumption \ref{Assumption: dgp-holder} imposes standard conditions from the nonparametric regression literature, including basic support and smoothness restrictions.
 Minimal additional regularity is imposed to accommodate uniformity over $q\in\mathcal{Q}$, and different types of conditional distributions of $Y|\bX$ (e.\,g., absolutely continuous, discrete or mixed) are allowed.
+We consider continuously distributed covariates for simplicity, but with additional notation, and by appropriate modification of our assumptions and proof, it is possible to accommodate $\bx_i$ with continuous and discrete components.

 The next assumption requires regularity conditions on the loss and transformation functions.
 Define $B_{q}(\bx)=\{\zeta: |\zeta-\mu_0(\bx,q)|\leq r\}$ for some fixed (small enough) constant $r>0$, which is a ``ball'' around the true value $\mu_0(\bx,q)$ with radius $r$.